pravega/pravega/documentation/src/docs/segment-store-service.md

 The _Read Index_ helps the Segment Container perform reads from Streams at arbitrary offsets.
 While the _Durable Log_ records (and can only replay) data in the order in which it is received, the _Read Index_ can access the data in a random fashion.
 The _Read Index_ is made of multiple _Segment Read Indices_ (one per live Segment).

-The _Segment Read Index_ is a data structure that is used to serve reads from memory, as well as pull data from Tier 2 Storage and provide _Future Reads_ (tail reads) when data is not yet available.
+The _Segment Read Index_ is a data structure that is used to serve reads from memory, as well as pull data from Tier 2 Storage and provides _Future Reads_ (tail reads) when data is not yet available.
 When a read request is received, the _Segment Read Index_ returns a read iterator that will return data as long as the read request parameters have not yet been satisfied.
 The iterator will either fetch data that is immediately available in memory, or request data from Tier 2 storage (and bring it to memory) or, if it reached the current end of the Segment, return a Future that will be completed when new data is added (thus providing tailing or future reads).

 At the heart of the _Segment Read Index_ lies a sorted index of entries (indexed by their start offsets) which is used to locate the requested data when needed.
 The index itself is implemented by a custom balanced binary search tree (AVL Tree to be more precise) with a goal of minimizing memory usage while not sacrificing insert or access performance.
 The entries themselves do not contain data, rather some small amount of metadata that is used to locate the data in the Cache and to determine usage patterns (good for cache evictions).